noelhaase/noelhaase/README.md

-- 👋 Hi, I’m @noelhaase
-- 👀 I’m interested in Minecraft, coding, Japanese, and family.
-- 🌱 I’m currently learning how to make websites~
+ Hello, I’m noel haase.
+I’m interested in Minecraft, coding, Japanese, and reading.
+I’m currently learning how to make websites~
-.
+Thank you so much for reading this!